 The Filter Plant

-After the Dam was built in 1915-16 to serve Kingsport with drinking water, a filter plant was built below the Dam to clean the water before it ran down the pipes to the city below.
+After the Dam was built in 1915-16 to serve Kingsport with drinking water, in 1919 a filter plant was added below the Dam to clean the water before it gushed down massive pipes to the city below.
 To run correctly, the filter plant required operators to perform routine tasks and maintenance, such as cleaning out the filters and regulating the flow of water.

-The filter plant operators and their families lived on the mountain in the filter plant operator’s house, later known as the caretaker’s house.
+The filter plant operators and their families lived on the mountain in the filter plant operator’s house, located on the west end of the Dam.

 Very little has been known about the plant because the structures have collapsed and eroded with the passage of time, and no photos were known to exist.

 But in 2021 a priceless collection of photos from 1922-1924 was discovered that show the filter plant, and what life was like for the filter plant operators and their families.

 At that time, the plant was run by Rufus Nelms and G.A.
 Barlow.
 These photos were originally donated by Ruby Nelms who lived on the mountain with them.
 For Ruby, it was a family affair: Rufus was her husband and G.A. was her father!

 Click here to see them entertaining family and enjoying the mountain.

 The reservoir filter plant remained in operation until the late 1920s, when the City of Kingsport built a new filter plant down near the Holston River.
 They continued to use reservoir water until 1944, but after 1930 filtering was done at the new plant.